Beirut Central District: Religious buildings

-The Beirut City Center is one of the most religiously diverse areas in the world.
-Mosques and churches lie side by side on the BCD's streets.
-Several of these churches and mosques are hundreds of years old and are of high archaeological significance.
-In total, the BCD is home to ten churches, six mosques, and one synagogue located in the Wadi Abu Jamil neighborhood.
-Despite the severe destruction incurred on these buildings during the Civil War, they have been restored to their prior shape and are all currently in use.
-During religious holidays and occasions, the churches and mosques host social gatherings, charity events, religious competitions, chorus recitals of religious verses, and mass prayers attended by Lebanon's top political figures.
+Mosques and churches lie side by side on the BCD's streets, and some are hundreds of years old and are of archaeological significance.
+The BCD is home to ten churches, six mosques, and one synagogue located in the Wadi Abu Jamil neighborhood.
+Despite the severe destruction incurred on these buildings during the Lebanese Civil War, they have been restored and are currently in use.

 Mohammad Al-Amin Mosque

 The Mohammad Al-Amin Mosque is a Sunni Muslim mosque located on Beirut's Martyrs' Square.
 It is most known for being the backdrop of the Cedar Revolution events in 2005.
 Inspired by the Sultan Ahmed Mosque in Istanbul, this mosque follows the Ottoman architectural style with touches and illustrations in the Mamluk Egyptian style.
 It is most recognizable for its yellow ochre stone exterior, giant blue domes, and 72-meter-high Mecca-styled minarets.
 Construction began in 2002 by Prime Minister Rafik Hariri, and was finished in 2007.
-His son Saad Hariri inaugurated the mosque in a huge celebration on October 17, 2008.
+His son Saad Hariri inaugurated the mosque in a celebration on October 17, 2008.
 It is the central mosque for the Sunni Muslim denomination in Lebanon.

 Grand Omari Mosque

-Before being eclipsed by Mohammad Al-Amin Mosque, this initially used to be the central mosque of Beirut.
-Named in honor of Umar ibn al-Khattab, this mosque was initially a Crusader church, that by its turn used to be a pagan temple.
-Occupied and reoccupied again and again by warring factions during the Crusades era, this mosque eventually rested in the hands of the Muslims in 1291.
+Before being eclipsed by Mohammad Al-Amin Mosque, this used to be the central mosque of Beirut.
+Built in 635 ACE during the reign of Islam's second caliph, Umar Bin El Khattab and named in his honor, this mosque was eventually conquered and converted into a Crusader church.
+Occupied and reoccupied again and again by warring factions during the Crusades era, this mosque eventually returned to Muslim control in 1291.
 The mosque's interior sandstone walls are decorated in Mamluk and Ottoman inscriptions.
 Inside the mosque, a golden steel cage, a gift from Sultan Abdul Hamid II to Beirut, encircles a shrine for John the Baptist.
 The mosque's Mihrab, a semicircular niche in the wall indicating the qibla, is located on the eastern side, and bears distinct ancient Greek engravings.
-Three hairs from prophet Muhammad were preserved in the southwestern side of the mosque; they were presented to the mosque by Sultan Abdülmecid I. The Mosque underwent several restorations by the General Directory of Awqaf and the Tourism Ministry, specifically in 1952 and 1949.
-It sustained severe damages in the Lebanese Civil War, and was attacked several times by militias that slashed the Sahabah names on the walls and stolen the hairs.
+Three hairs from Muhammad were preserved in the southwestern side of the mosque; they were presented to the mosque by Sultan Abdülmecid I. The Mosque underwent several restorations by the General Directory of Awqaf and the Tourism Ministry, specifically in 1952 and 1949.
+It sustained severe damages in the Lebanese Civil War, and was attacked several times by militias that slashed the Sahabah names on the walls and stole the hairs.
 During the reconstruction of the Beirut Central District, the mosque was renovated and enlarged to its current area.